 I don’t know from where in my subconscious the idea to make mini matcha muffins surfaced.
 The recipe owes a heavy debt of gratitude to these almond flour mini matcha muffins… Maybe I saw the photo long ago and stored it away the the back of my brain for future use?
 In any case, these were born on a whim, and while tea-spiked baked goods may not be for everyone, they make quite the talking point.
 One note on the olive oil: I regularly avoid using it in baking because of its distinctive taste (welcome in a salad but not in a cookie, in my opinion) but it works wonderfully here with the grassy flavor of the tea.
 Take my advice and don’t trade it for coconut oil.
 You’ll see what I mean.

 - 2 cups almond flour

-- 1/4 cup coconut flour
+- ¼ cup coconut flour

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 2 tbsp matcha tea powder
+- 2 tablespoons matcha green tea powder

-- 5 eggs
+- 3 eggs

-- 1/4 cup honey
+- ¼ cup honey

-- 1/4 cup olive oil
+- ¼ cup olive oil

-- 1/2 cup orange juice
+- ½ cup orange juice

-- 4 oz unsweetened chocolate
+- 4 ounces dark chocolate

-- 3/4 cup pistachios, shelled
+- ¾ cup shelled pistachios

 - Whisk the eggs, honey, olive oil and orange juice together, then gradually beat into the dry mixture.